mlibrary/campus-maps/modules/contrib/leaflet/README.md

 [__Leaflet Markercluster Js library__](https://github.com/Leaflet/Leaflet.markercluster) functionalities and configurations, both in the Leaflet Formatter and in the Leaflet Map View display.

+- Add, enable and configure ["Geoocoder" module for D8](https://www.drupal.org/project/geocoder) to enable Geocoder Control (with Autocomplete) for quick Address search and Leaflet Map Pan & Zoom functionalities.

 As a more powerful alternative, you can use node view modes to be rendered in the popup.
 In the Description field, select "<entire node>" and then select a View mode.